FastForwardTeam/FastForward/README.md

 ## Building Universal Bypass

-Build Requirements: PHP-CLI — I use PHP 7.2.6 but 5.x should be fine as well
+Build Requirements: PHP-CLI — I use PHP 7.2.6 but >=5 should be fine as well

-1. Run `_build.php`
+1. Run `.build.php`